-This method SHALL return the resource usage and status information as a 'JobInfo' instance.
+This method 'SHALL' returns the resource usage and status information as a 'JobInfo' 'objectinstance'.

-- 'ExitTimeoutException' - the call was interrupted before the given job finished. - 'InvalidJobException' - the job id does not represent a valid job. - 'NoActiveSessionException' - the session has not been initialized or 'exit()' has already been called.
+- 'NoResourceUsageDataException' - the resource usage information for the given job is unavailable. - 'ExitTimeoutException' - the call was interrupted before the given job finished. - 'InvalidJobException' - the job id does not represent a valid job. - 'NoActiveSessionException' - the session has not been initialized or 'exit()' has already been called.

-5.1.30 'getJobProgramStatus'
+5.1.30 getJobProgramStatus